JeanBaptisteServais/Jojo-detector-/README.md

 <h3>Background</h3>

 <br>
 So we treat the picture, we clean the background (if the background isn't white).
-From that we trying to take contours (except the smaller contour who's represent noise, pixels that we do not want), so we try to take objects in the picture.
+From that we trying to take contours (except the smaller contour who's represent noise, pixels that we do not want.
+We ignore too the highter who's represent the border of the frame), so we try to take objects in the picture.
 And to copy them in a new white picture.
 We have a white in most of the cases, background !

 <br><br>
 <strong>For example:</strong>